datachile/datachile-etl/casen/readme.md

 2. The relevant folders (at the moment) are:

 * household_income
+* household_income_with_weights
 * wage_by_gender
 * wage_by_gender_and_occupation
 * wage_by_gender_and_branch

 3. There is a master file named `do_all.R` inside each of the relevant folders named before.
 Those files will download and/or load datasets, process information and create a csv file named `relevant_topic/csv_final_files/relevant_topic_tidy_all.csv` that contains all the information at all levels with a column that shows if the row i^th refers to a region, provincia or comuna.

 4. `do_all.R` will also create additional files that inside `relevant_topic/csv_final_files` and `relevant_topic/csv_intermediate_files` that are just subsets of `relevant_topic/csv_final_files/relevant_topic_tidy_all.csv` divided by geographical areas (`region`, `provincia` or `comuna`) and variable (`mean_income`, `median_income` or `gini_income`)